-Each tree was also evaluated as to its overall health and structure.
-It is important to understand that health and structure are two separate and independent considerations.
-A tree can be healthy yet have poor and hazardous structure.
-Live (green) trees can fail and sometimes do.
-Structurally sound trees sometimes decline and die from poor health.
-Most of the trees evaluated (51 percent) had only fair structure mostly because of codominant leaders (Figure 2).
-Forty two percent of the trees had good structure.
+because of codominant leaders (Figure 2).
 Trees with codominant leaders can be classified as "codominant leader without included bark" and "codominant leaders with included bark".
 Trees with codominant leaders with included bark are much more prone to failure than trees with codominant leader and no included bark.
-A codominant leader with included bark is shown in Figure 6.
-The two leaders can more readily split than when there is a small u-shape in the crotch between two or more codominant leaders.
+A codominant leader with included bark is shown in Figure 3.
+The two leaders can more readily split than when there is a stronger u-shape in the crotch between two or more codominant leaders.

-The evaluation of tree health classified the trees as having excellent, good, fair, poor, declining and dead.
-Figure 3 shows the distribution of tree health categories.
-In general tree health is good for the trees evaluated.
+The evaluation of tree health classified the trees as having excellent, good, fair, poor, and dead.
+Figure 4 shows the distribution of tree